-The Order directs DPS Staff to prepare an annual report (DPS State of Storage Report), as well as a triennial review for Commission consideration, on the status of the energy storage programs,
+The 2024 Energy Storage Order directed DPS Staff to prepare an annual report (DPS State of Storage Report), as well as a triennial review for Commission consideration, on the status of the energy storage programs, progress to date, and barriers to success.
+51 NYSERDA's reporting role will be to provide information requested by DPS as inputs to these reports and reviews.